holderl5/docker-hamster/README.md

 # docker-hamster

-**2020-05-19 Update**
+**2020-05-19_Update**
-Just ran this on 20.04 and it seemed to work with no issues
+Just ran this on 20.04 and it seemed to work with one issue - the hamster-applet folder in .local/share has the wrong permissions.
+I fixed it manually but have not fixed the docker file yet

 **Intro**
 run hamster time tracker in docker in newer versions of ubuntu